tier4/arm-dev-summit-2020/exercises/exercise1.md

 ![](images/exercise1/06_Choose_Instance.png)

-7. The "Launch" button will change to "LOADING" as the VM instance is being created.
+7. The "Launch" button will change to "LOADING" as the VM instance is being created - this process will take around a minute.

 ![](images/exercise1/07_loading.png)

-8. After a minute or so, the "LOADING" button will change to say "Connect".
+1. Once the VM has been created, the "LOADING" button will change to say "Connect".
 Click this button.

 ![](images/exercise1/08_Connect.png)